 Usually, with the right treatment, the pain and swelling from RA will improve and many seniors can also start experiencing increased range of motion.
 Typically, anti-rheumatic drugs can slow damage from the disease while medicines such as prednisone or corticosteroids will ease the swelling.
 Some seniors will also take biologic response modifiers to block damage from the immune system.

 Gout is often described as one of the most painful types of arthritis.
 Gout issues are often described as coming in "attacks" where pain develops suddenly and lasts for a few hours.
-Typically, people experience gout attacks after they eat certain foods such as shellfish, peas or liver.
+A gout flare is intensely painful and disabling, usually involving a single joint, but can involve two or more joints.
+Typically, people experience gout attacks after they eat certain foods such as shellfish or seafood, meat, organ meats like liver, sugary drinks, and fatty meals.
 However, there are other risk factors that make seniors more likely to experience this type of arthritis.
 Excessive alcohol use, certain medications and being overweight can make gout attacks more likely.

 After having a gout attack, seniors should talk to their doctor for insight on how to prevent future attacks from happening.
 When an acute gout attack happens, typically corticosteroids are used to reduce swelling.
 Many times, people with gout will feel relief within a few hours of treatment.
 Most gout attacks will go away completely within a few days, but seniors with frequent issues may be prescribed medication that will prevent future attacks.